pinecone-io/locust-pinecone/README.md

 <img src="pinecone-logo.png" /><img src="locust-logo.webp" height=125px/>

 # Locust load testing for Pinecone
-Run load tests against your Pinecone index.
+### Run load tests against your Pinecone index.
 This repository assumes you already have a Pinecone account, an index, and data has already been upserted.
-To learn more about how to write a locust file [click here](https://docs.locust.io/en/stable/writing-a-locustfile.html)
+Learn more about how to write a Locust file [here](https://docs.locust.io/en/stable/writing-a-locustfile.html).

 ## Installation on Macbook Pro M1